How to enable cookies in a Firefox browser on your PC or Mac computer

 - source

-- PixieMe/Shutterstock
+- dennizn/Shutterstock

+- It’s easy to enable cookies in Firefox, should you want to access websites that need to save data or passwords.

+- Firefox has three cookie tracking settings you can enable – Standard, Strict, and Custom – each of which tracks your cookies differently.

 - Visit Business Insider’s homepage for more stories.